 4. Take a deep breath and practice mindfulness

-Woodlands Functional Family Medicine is 10 minutes from I-45 (Houston’s North Freeway) and a step off The Woodlands Parkway.
+Woodlands Functional Family Medicine is minutes from I-45 (Houston’s North Freeway) in The Woodlands, Texas.
 We look forward to helping you successfully wait out the Covid fatigue and emerge into a healthy new year!